CW3E/comet-jedi-stack/README.md

 1. cd comet-jedi-stack
 1. ./RUNME.sh

 That should be it.
 The script will setup everything needed to get the JEDI Stack up and running.
-This setup uses Intel Compiler & MPI 2019.5.281
+This setup uses Intel Compiler & MPI 2020u4 and gnu 8.3.0